-Figure 11.
+• Figure 11.
 Operator Intervention Controls and Indicator Lights

-The address switches have locking set and reset positions.
-The associated bit position of the console address register is set or reset according to the position of the switch when the set CAR key is pressed.
-(When the switch is down, the bit position is set to 1; in the center position, the bit position is set to 0.)
+The address switches have locking set positions.
+The associated bit position of the console address register is set according to the position of the switch when the SET CAR key is pressed.
+(When this switch is down, the bit position is set to 1; in the center position, the bit position is set to 0.)
+The console address register addresses storage or a register as specified by the address compare, CRT display and tape operation, or store/display/storage select switches.